Dr Cathy McQuaid

 As a supervisor of trainers I come with experience of setting up and running a training and therapy centre, of gaining MSc recogition for my courses and running a low cost therapy centre.
 I know how challenging it can be to meet the many and varied national and international requirements; maintaining personal idiosyncratic preferences; whilst adhering to academic norms; set core competencies; and external organisational requirements that, at times, appear to conflict with one another.

 As a researcher my most recent project concerned the impact of the death of a child, of any age, on parents and siblings.
-This has resulted in May 2021.
+This has resulted in May 2021 to my second book Understanding Bereaved Parents and Siblings: A Handbook for Professionals, Family and Friends.
 I run workshops for professionals who want a greater understanding of how they can work with bereaved mothers, fathers, brothers and sisters.
 Workshops are planned for bereaved parents and siblings later in 2022.

 In addition I have a specific interest in training courses and training standards.
 Having completed my DPsych in 2010 and written my first book What You Really Need to Know About Counselling and Psychotherapy Training: An Essential Guide published by Routledge in 2014, I have gone on to continue my research into counselling and psychotherapy training from both the trainees and trainers perspectives.
 I am passionate about training and training standards and want to work with others who wish to work to the best of their ability with integrity, passion and trustworthiness.